kodekloudhub/shell-scripting-for-beginners-course/docs/01-Course-Introduction/01-Course-Introduction.md

 - Command Line Basics
 - No Programming knowledge required

-Shell scripts in linux are easy to use time saving solution for automating repetative (or) complex set of tasks in a system administrator daily life.

 ## Why Shell Scripts?
 - Automate Daily Backups
 - Automate Installation and Patching of Software on multiple servers